Thomas E. Kadri

 M.A., University of St. Andrews

 Thomas E. Kadri joined the University of Georgia School of Law faculty in the fall of 2020 as an assistant professor.
-He also holds a courtesy appointment at the Grady College of Journalism and Mass Communication.
+He also holds a courtesy appointment at the Grady College of Journalism and Mass Communication and serves as an affiliate faculty member at the Institute for Women’s Studies.

 Kadri’s research focuses on torts, cybercrime, privacy and how law regulates technology and information.
 His scholarship has appeared or is forthcoming in journals including the UCLA Law Review, Texas Law Review, Utah Law Review, Maryland Law Review, and Michigan Law Review.
 He has also been published in media outlets including The New York Times and Slate.